rkitover/android-tablet-setup-guide/README.md

 #### Android Tablet

 I am using the Samsung S7+ tablet with the keyboard cover case, this is currently the most powerful tablet on the market.
-But any mid-range tablet will work for this purpopse as well.
+But any mid-range tablet will work for this purpose as well.

 If you are buying a tablet, I recommend getting one with plenty of internal storage or an SD card slot.
-If internal storage is small, but you have an SD card slot, also buy a high capacity SD card and format it as internal storage.
+If internal storage is small, but you have an SD card slot, also buy a fast and high capacity SD card and format it as internal storage.
 The bigger the better, especially if you will do development.

-Make sure the tablet uses a USB-C port and **NOT** micro-usb.
-If your tablet uses micro-usb, you will still be able to follow this setup with a bluetooth keyboard and mouse, but you will not be able to connect USB devices with an OTG adapter and charge the tablet simultaneously.
+Make sure the tablet uses a USB-C port and **NOT** micro-USB.
+If your tablet uses micro-USB, you will still be able to follow this setup with a bluetooth keyboard and mouse, but you will not be able to connect USB devices with an OTG adapter and charge the tablet simultaneously.
 With a USB-C hub however, this is possible.

 Make sure to get a case with a kickstand.

 #### Keyboard

 While you can connect any wired or wireless keyboard with a USB-C hub, a bluetooth keyboard is more practical, especially for portable use.
-The Samsung S7+ keyhboard cover case is adequate for portable use, but I would recommend a better keyboard for stationary use.
+The Samsung S7+ keyboard cover case is adequate for portable use, but I would recommend a better keyboard for stationary use.

 Some good options for a bluetooth keyboard: